1. Macquarie University

 International students

-International students have the flexibility to work up to 48 hours per fortnight during sessions, with unrestricted work eligibility during session breaks.
-Download the fact sheet to learn more about international student working rights.
+International students can generally work up to 48 hours per fortnight during session, with unrestricted hours during scheduled course breaks.
+For the most up-to-date details, please refer to the Australian Government’s information on international student working rights.